RudyB24/EEP-LUA-Automatic-Train-Control/README.md

 The EEP folder contains 5 working EEP demo layouts with the LUA code and the layout definition included.

-The LUA folder contains 5 files with the LUA code to make it easier to edit the code in say Notepad++.
+The Lua folder contains 5 files with the LUA code to make it easier to edit the code in say Notepad++.

 The TC folder contains the 5 layouts in Traincontroller, for those who might like to tinker with TC.
 Free demo version: https://www.freiwald.com/pages/download.htm